 According to some statistics and surveys between 5 and 15% of people who can be considered healthy have SIBO.
 In addition, 8 out of 10 individuals who are dealing with IBS (irritable bowel syndrome) have SIBO.
-People, who claim that they have bowel problems, feel bloated and uncomfortable regardless of the food they consume, often have SIBO.
+People, who claim that they have bowel problems, and feel bloated and uncomfortable regardless of the food they consume, often have SIBO.

 What Exactly is SIBO?